actzeroai/k8s-cloudwatch-adapter/README.md

 ## Issues

-Report any issues in the [Github Issues](https://github.com/actzeroai/k8s-cloudwatch-adapter/issues)
+Report any non-security issues in the [Github Issue Tracker](https://github.com/actzeroai/k8s-cloudwatch-adapter/issues).

+Please see [CONTRIBUTING.md](CONTRIBUTING.md#security-issue-notifications) for information on reporting security issues.